PineconeGRPC

 • deletion_protection (Optional[Literal["enabled", "disabled"]]) – If enabled, the index cannot be deleted.
 If disabled, the index can be deleted.
 This setting can be changed with configure_index.

-• tags (Optional[Dict[str, str]]) – Tags are key-value pairs you can attach to indexes to better understand, organize, and identify your resources.
+• tags (Optional[dict[str, str]]) – Tags are key-value pairs you can attach to indexes to better understand, organize, and identify your resources.
 Some example use cases include tagging indexes with the name of the model that generated the embeddings, the date the index was created, or the purpose of the index.

 • timeout – Specify the number of seconds to wait until index is ready to receive data.
 If None, wait indefinitely; if >=0, time out after this many seconds; if -1, return immediately and do not wait.